 - Tracking - tracks and/or reports your activity to somewhere, even when it can be turned off

-- Non-free Network Services - promotes or depends entirely on a non-libre network service
+- Non-Free Network Services - promotes or depends entirely on a non-free network service

 - Known Vulnerability - known security vulnerability